-This review evaluates several of these funds, looking at key performance indicators including their assets under management, number of employees, and tenure.
-The data used was primarily supplied by Crypto Fund List or Crypto Fund Research.
+For this review, we evaluated several of these funds, looking at key performance indicators including their assets under management, number of employees, and tenure.
+The data used was primarily supplied by Crypto Fund List and Crypto Fund Research.

 |Fund Name||Description||Assets Under Management||Launch Date ||Number of Employees||Score|